vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Analysis()
 -----------
-The :py:meth:`Analysis<metobs_toolkit.analysis.Analysis>` class is created from a Dataset and holds the observations that are assumed to be correct (the df-container of the Dataset).
+The :ref:`Analysis <Analysis api>` class is created from a Dataset and holds the observations that are assumed to be correct (the df-container of the Dataset).
 In contrast to the Dataset, the Analysis methods do not change the observations.
 The Analysis methods are based on aggregating the observations to get insight into diurnal/seasonal patterns and landcover effects.

 .. code-block:: python